-The City of Dayton Comprehensive Plan (Comprehensive Plan) was developed to reflect the City's values and plan for future growth consistent with the GMA and to guide City decisions on land use, transportation, infrastructure, housing, economic development, and the environment.
+The City of Dayton Comprehensive Plan (Comprehensive Plan) was developed to reflect the city's values and plan for future growth consistent with the GMA and to guide city decisions on land use, transportation, infrastructure, housing, economic development, and the environment.

-This Comprehensive Plan builds on the last update completed by the City in 2015.
+This Comprehensive Plan builds on the last update completed by the City of Dayton (the City) in 2015.
 The updated plan addresses citizen input during visioning, refines goals and policies, incorporates recent analyses and findings in applicable plan elements, and reflects changes to more fully address the latest GMA requirements.